Narcy (rapper): Music

 In 2000 Yassin moved back to Montreal and started working on his music production in a local recording studio.
 He has released ten albums and EPs as a solo artist and collaborated with Mashrou' Leila, A Tribe Called Red, Yasiin Bey.

 Released in November 2024, NARCY's newest project, To Be An (Arab) (TBA(A)), explores identity, storytelling, and medium.
 The double LP follows an emotional man in artificial times, guided by an AI therapy bot (DJ Nooriyah).
 It was produced by Alsalman, Thanks Joey, Sandhill, Nicholas Craven, and more.

 Narcy's album, 2020's Love & Chaos, was made over a five-week period during the coronavirus pandemic.

-During a performance at 2019's Sole DXB Festival in Dubai, where he performed alongside Blackstar and Wu-Tang, Narcy stated that there "are not many people from Iraq in the rap game in North America, so I take my space with a great sense of responsibility."
+During a performance at 2019's Sole DXB Festival in Dubai, where he performed alongside Black Star and Wu-Tang, Narcy stated that there "are not many people from Iraq in the rap game in North America, so I take my space with a great sense of responsibility."

 On Sept.
 8, 2020, musician Todd Rundgren released his new single, "Espionage," a collaboration with Narcy that features his lead vocals.

 Narcy's performances and lyrics are often political.
 In 2017, he joined Jeremy Scahill, Desmond Cole and Naomi Klein for a taping of The Intercept podcast, during which he performed a spoken word poem.

 He has also directed many of his own music videos, and those of frequent collaborators.
 His video for A Tribe Called Red ft Yaasiin Bey's R.E.D. won the 2017 "Video of the Year" at the Juno awards.